 The collectible amounts are calculated based on net sale value or value in use.
-The net sale value is calculated by deducting the asset disposal cost from the asset disposal value.
-The value in use is calculated by discounting the future cash flow by 17.5%, but as future cash flows are expected to be negative, the use value of some assets are zero.
+The net sale value is calculated by deducting the asset disposal cost from the asset disposal value, applying zero to assets that are not likely to be used in the future and difficult to sell.

+The value in use is zero as future cash flows are expected to be negative.